 Those pursuing this degree take several common courses regardless of emphasis and become acquainted with the repertory and conducting issues for each medium.
 Coursework emphasizes a thorough knowledge of repertory, historical and analytical issues; an understanding of efficient, effective rehearsal technique; and clear, expressive conducting technique.
-Doctoral students of conducting receive considerable individual attention and have regular opportunities to rehearse and conduct a variety of ensembles.
+Doctoral students of conducting receive considerable individual attention and have regular opportunities to rehearse and to conduct a variety of ensembles.

 There are three tracks in this degree program:

 Choral conducting --- Conductors specializing in choral conducting expand their expertise in vocal technique and work to integrate this into their pedagogy and rehearsal process.
-Score study integrates musical and textual analysis to gain insights into the unique interpretive demands of each work.
+Score study integrates musical and textual analysis in order for students to gain insights into the unique interpretive demands of each work.
 Through these studies and those described above, conductors enhance their musical and interpretive skills and develop a collaborative leadership style.

 Orchestra and opera conducting --- Conductors specializing in orchestra and opera conducting work closely with the director of orchestras and the artistic director of the music theatre and opera program and gain a breadth of experience in both orchestral and opera conducting.
-Time in front of an ensemble is essential, and therefore conductors have significant podium time as well as twice-weekly studio chamber orchestra classes.
+Time in front of an ensemble is essential; therefore, conductors have significant podium time as well as twice-weekly studio chamber orchestra classes.
 Study includes conducting technique, rehearsal technique, leadership, interpretation, score study, audience development and outreach, and career development.